Introduction

 Identification of paths to critical cloud resources via compromisable identities.

-Assessment of data or systems accessible through this exploitation chain.
+Assessment of data or systems accessible from this exploitation chain.

 A typical scenario involves: